RomiSolMolina/workflowCompressionML/README.md

 - The folder integrationPYNQ is for those willing to integrate the ML IP core into the PYNQ framework.

-## What are the main files?

-- To facilitate the use of the repository, there are several files that the developer should take into consideration for **DNN training and compression** stage:

 ## Custom datasets

 - Available under request.